Saumya-eng/Breast-Cancer-Classification/README.md

 * Feature scaling significantly improves model performance
 * Some features show strong correlation with diagnosis
-* Simple models like Logistic Regression can perform well on this dataset
+* Logistic Regression performs effectively on this dataset

 ---